ayyappadasrajagopal/raspberrypi_setup_python/README.md

     - [website](https://code.visualstudio.com/docs/setup/raspberry-pi)

 ---
-## 2. SBasic help codes to interact with python in raspberry pi (or in general with python) (in terminal or in python console)
+## 2. Basic help codes to interact with python in raspberry pi (or in general with python) (in terminal or in python console)
 ✅ Add a shortcut to the Documents folder on the Desktop
 - ln -s /home/pi/Documents /home/pi/Desktop/Documents